PedestrianDynamics/DL4PuDe/README.md

 2. How to install and use the framework?
 3. Source code for building and training CNN-based classifiers.
 4. Source code with patch-based RAFT-MIM test sets for evaluating the trained CNN-based classifiers.
-5. Generated CNN-based classifiers.
+5. Trained CNN-based classifiers.
 6. Video experiments.

 #### Goal
-`Dl4PuDe` aims to automatically detect pushing behavior at patch level in videos.
+`Dl4PuDe` aims to automatically detect pushing behavior at the patch level in videos.
 In particular,  it exploits video recordings of crowded entrances captured by a top-view static camera.
 #### Pushing Behavior Defention
 <table border="0" width="100%" align="center">
 <tr>